Coverage

 We decide when to re-ingest.
 When a county posts new recordings, we pull them on our schedule.

-Expanding across Colorado
+Expanding beyond Colorado

 Each new county goes through the same process: full clerk index ingestion, field-level parsing, normalization, and integration into our chain-building and lead-scoring pipelines.
 We don't do partial coverage.
 When we add a county, we add all of it.